 The concept of a brand is often confused with the idea of a logo.
-Brands are about what the company values and the way it does business, but because brands are usually represented by a logo, photos, colors, and typography, the concept of rebranding can lead us to make less than perfect decisions.
+Brands are about what the company values and how it does business, but because brands are usually represented by a logo, photos, colors, and typography, the concept of rebranding can lead us to make less-than-perfect decisions.

 When Rebranding Your Casino, Consider the Heart of the Matter.

 Rebranding is costly in both time and resources.
-Besides the apparent destruction of logo items and production of replacements, rebranding projects involve research, training, communications, and gut-checks at every point.
+Besides the apparent destruction of logo items and the production of replacements, rebranding projects involve research, training, communications, and gut checks at every point.
 Rebranding should always include an in-depth look at your brand values and purpose.
 This post is not about logos.
 It’s about your BRAND — who you are.

-For the most part, casino marketers sell the same thing — slots, table games, a buffet, perhaps a higher-end restaurant or two, hotel rooms, concerts, and promotions.
+For the most part, casino marketers sell the same thing — slots, table games, various food and beverage offerings, hotel rooms, concerts, and promotions.
 More recently, as states have opened up sports betting and online gaming, we also find ourselves selling more of the same options.
-So, it’s easy to start looking very similar.
-It’s not unusual to find markets where there is no differentiation between options, and customers will unfailingly begin to choose based on offers and rewards.
-If you can fail the ad test (putting your hand over the logo to see if you can identify the casino), it might be time to consider a rebranding.
-I’m not saying you need a new logo.
-You need a better focus on (and communicate) what makes you distinctive.
+So, it is easy to start looking very similar.
+It is common to find markets with no differentiation between options, and customers will unfailingly begin to choose based on offers and rewards.
+If you can fail the ad test (putting your hand over the logo to see if you can identify the casino), consider a rebranding.
+I am not saying you need a new logo.
+You can begin with a better focus on (and communicate) what makes you distinctive.

-If the business strategy has shifted (perhaps to target a new audience or because of changing consumer attitudes), you may want to consider a review of your brand strategy, which may lead you to a need to rebrand.
-Business, brand, and marketing strategies must be interwoven in such a way as to support the other.
-A brand has to speak to its audience, and if your brand and your audience are like a couple on the track to divorce, a rebrand may be just what the marriage counselor ordered.
+If the business strategy has shifted (perhaps to target a new audience or because of changing consumer attitudes), consider a review of your brand strategy, which may lead you to a need to rebrand.
+Business, brand, and marketing strategies must be interwoven in such a way as to support each other.
+A brand has to speak to its audience; if your brand and audience are like a couple on the track to divorce, a rebrand may be just what the marriage counselor ordered.

-You may be working with a very aged brand that has not kept pace with the current desires of casino customers.
-Our offerings have changed with market changes, but very often, we’ve rested on our brand laurels without breathing life into it.
-Additionally, long term team members may be holding on to old notions, while newer hires see nothing they can work with to create exceptional guest experiences.
+Our offerings have changed with market changes, but we have often rested on the brand’s laurels without breathing life into it.
+You may be working with a very aged brand that has yet to keep pace with the current desires of casino customers.
+Additionally, long-term team members may be holding on to old notions, while newer hires see nothing they can work with to create exceptional guest experiences.

-You might also have modernized your offering to meet the newer market demands, but you’re still relying on out-of-date values (and processes).
+You might also have modernized your offering to meet the newer market demands, but you are still relying on out-of-date values (and processes).
 If your values have evolved, you want to evaluate a possible rebranding project to shift your focus to the present rather than the past.